premiscale/premiscale/README.md

 ## Architecture

-PremiScale leverages [libvirt](https://libvirt.org/) to connect to hosts and manage the lifecycle of virtual machines.
+PremiScale uses [libvirt](https://libvirt.org/) to connect to hosts and manage lifecycles of virtual machines.

 The controller can be configured to run in two different modes, including a `kubernetes` (the default) and a `standalone` mode.